jtovarro/active-pasive-hub-cluster/README.md

 ## __How to do__

-1) Once the `Advanced Cluster Management for Kubernetes` operator is installed in OCP, it is necessary to create a `multiclusterhub` instance.
+1) Once the `Advanced Cluster Management for Kubernetes` operator is installed in RHOCP, it is necessary to create a `multiclusterhub` instance.

 2) When the state of `multiclusterhub` instance is `phase:available`, it is possible to enable the backup configuation modifying the `YAML` definition: